superfly/macaroon/flyio/caveats.md

 ## Discharge Access Control

-There are additional access controls that can be performed when checking third party discharges issued by Fly services.
+There are additional access controls that can be performed when checking third party discharges issued by the `https://auth.fly.io` service.
 The following access request structure is used when checking if an access is allowed.
 It carries information about the users the discharge token can be used by: